renamos/where-the-pizza-app/README.md

 An app using the Google Maps API that displays pizza places near a given address or location.

-Utilized HTML, CSS, JavaScript and jQuery. 	&#127829
+Utilized HTML, CSS, JavaScript and jQuery and the Google Maps API.

 GH-pages link: https://renamos.github.io/where-the-pizza-app/